Deg tegh fateh: Meaning

 Deg refers to the "cauldron" and Tegh to the "sword."
 The cauldron or kettle symbolizes charity and is a reference to the Sikh religious obligation to provide langar, the free distribution of food, to all people, irrespective of an individual's religion, caste or ethnicity.
 The sword, or (kirpan), represents the warrior code of the Khalsa.
 The Khanda icon conveys these two principles.
+The tenets originate from Sikhism's stress on the underlying equality of humankind, sourced from concepts such as earnest work (kirat), food sharing, (vanḍ chako), charity (dān), selfless service (sevā), respect living without starving or begging (pati), communal kitchen (langar).

 A translation of the Degh Tegh Fateh into English:

 "Victory in war and prosperity in peace have been obtained from Guru Nanak-Gobind Singh.
 God is one!
 Victory to the Presence!
 This is the order of Sri Sachcha Sahib (Note: Sri Sachcha Sahib means "the great master".) to the entire Khalsa.
 The Guru (Note: Although guru in general means "master" or "teacher", in this text "the Guru" refers specifically to Gobind Singh.) will protect you.
 Call upon the Guru's name.
 Your lives will be fruitful!
 You are the Khalsa of the Great Immortal God.
 On seeing this anthem, repair to the Presence, wearing five arms.
 (Note: The "five arms" refers to the Panj Shaster which include the kirpan, the Khanda, the Karud, the Che-Nishanbazi, and the Chakkar.)
 Observe the rules of conduct laid down for the Khalsa.
 Do not use bhang, tobocco, poppy, wine, or any other intoxicant ...
 Commit no theft nor adultery.
 We have brought Satyug.
 (Note: Satyug means "golden age".)
 Love one another.
 This is my wish.
 He who lives according to the rules of Khalsa shall be saved by the Guru."